yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 There are two fundamental components to the Trace Tables system - a converter library, **pbt2ptt**, written in Cython that interfaces directly with the C-level dbpreader library, and a Python-only library, **parsec_trace_tables.py**, designed for interfacing with the converted traces.
 It will commonly be necessary to use both of these libraries, first to convert a binary trace file to the Trace Tables format, and then to access the data.

+## software requirements as of January 2014 ##

+* PaRSEC Trace Tables is based on pandas, and requires version 0.12 or higher.
+* Cython 0.18+ is required for the compilation of the pbt2ptt library and all conversion-related routines.

 **Note:** all command line instructions on this page assume that you have the Python scripts in your PATH environment variable.
 You may *source* the Bash script found in your PaRSEC build directory at **tools/profiling/python/utilities/bash.env** to automatically set up your environment.